josephxbrick/AddCurrentDateToArtboards/README.md

 * [MM]  – 01
 * [M] – 1

-Note that the short [MMM] dates follow styleguide recommendations, where March, April, June, and July are not abbrevieated, and September is abbreviated as Sept.
+Note that the short [MMM] dates follow styleguide recommendations, where March, April, May, June, and July are not abbrevieated, and September is abbreviated as Sept.

 ### Date formats, assiming it's the 3rd of the month:
 * [DDD] – 3rd